AmetAlvirde/dead-simple-real-world-nextjs-app/README.md

   - You can login using user: `admin` password: `password`
   - Local, hardcoded auth on `server/router/index.js`, not production ready, obviously.
 You get the flexibility to connect it to a database, SDK, 2FA, or any authentication method you want.
-As simple as that.
+As simple as that
 - Redux with [react-redux][2] and [redux-tunk][3] architecture
+- A redux store with cleanup mechanism (All reducers reset to initial state after logout)
+- Redux devtools are only enabled in dev mode
 - [Material-ui][4] support with SSR (JSS)
 - [Styled components][5] with SSR (yes, both css-in-js libraries together with SSR)